 CVE-2025-68668 Overview

-CVE-2025-68668 is a critical sandbox bypass vulnerability affecting n8n, the open source workflow automation platform.
-The vulnerability exists in the Python Code Node component that utilizes Pyodide for Python execution.
-This flaw allows authenticated users with permission to create or modify workflows to escape the intended sandbox restrictions and execute arbitrary commands on the host system running n8n, inheriting the same privileges as the n8n process.
+CVE-2025-68668 is a sandbox bypass vulnerability in n8n, an open source workflow automation platform.
+The flaw resides in the Python Code Node, which uses Pyodide to execute user-supplied Python code.
+Authenticated users with permission to create or modify workflows can break out of the Pyodide sandbox and execute arbitrary commands on the underlying host.
+The executed commands run with the same privileges as the n8n process.
+The issue affects versions from 1.0.0 up to but not including 2.0.0 and has been patched in version 2.0.0.
+The vulnerability is classified under [CWE-693] Protection Mechanism Failure.

 Critical Impact